replicatedhq/replicated-field-labs/instruqt/custom-fields/03-updating-the-application/assignment.md

 Navigate all the way down until you see **User API Tokens** and create one with read & write access.

-Once you have set your environment variables, you can rul `replicated release ls` to see if you get any results.
+Once you have set your environment variables, you can run `replicated release ls` to see if you get any results.
 Below is a screenshot of a past participant setting the environment variables and then running the command:

 <p align="center"><img src="../assets/cf-set-vars.png" width=600></img></p>